-Have you ever fancied sailing on an old boat with red sails?
+Have you ever fancied sailing on an historic boat with red sails?
 Experience the fun of sailing with a gaff rig.
 Aimed at novice and experienced sailors alike these gaff rig weekends are aimed at introducing people to gaff rig sailing.
-It is also for experienced gaff rig sailors who fancy a weekend sailing!
+It is also for experienced gaff rig sailors who just fancy a weekend sailing!

 Golden Vanity was built in 1908 for a marine artist.
 On deck she is as she was over a century ago.
 Below decks she is has all the modcons that you would associate with a modern yacht.